tomzx/blog.tomrochette.com-content/agi/deconstruction-of-a-mind/article.md

 ## Things to explore
 * The black box concept is only explored as a mean of storage, but not processing.
 What happen when it is used for that purpose?
 * What is the "refresh rate" of human beings?
+Is it a range, or is it the same for everyone?
+Is it specific to each system (different per sense modality)?

 # Overview
 All senses are comparable to data streams.